 Steve Ivermee, UKI Strategy and Transactions Leader at EY comments:

-“The final quarter of 2022 saw subdued levels of M&A activity, with 483 inward, outward and domestic M&A deals completed during Q4, down from Q4 2021 when 570 deals completed in total.
+“Continuing economic and geopolitical headwinds meant the first quarter of 2023 saw subdued levels of M&A activity in the UK.
+In total, 356 inward, outward and domestic M&A deals completed during Q1, down year-on-year from 534 deals completed in Q1 2022.

 “Digital transformation, portfolio rebalancing and ESG issues continue to be the key deal drivers.
 However, uncertainty about valuation, high interest rates and regulatory pushback mean we are likely to see an increase in small to mid-sized deals as CEOs use M&A to address strategic priorities, expand into new markets and fill capability gaps, rather than risk bigger deals that may not get over the line.